iwharris/dicom-data-dictionary/README.md

 # Build src/index.ts from the specification
 npm run build

+# Commit src/index.ts to source control if changed

 # Compile Typescript (useful for publishing to npm)
 npm run compile
 ```